 And oh boy, was this new fence an upgrade!

-Why I chose this Vega Table Saw Fence System
+Why I chose to upgrade to this Vega Table Saw Fence System

 - wider rip cuts — up to 50″ which will be amazing when I need it!